BlaBlaCar partners with scooter startup Voi to launch new BlaBla Ride app – TechCrunch

-Long-distance ride sharing startup BlaBlaCar announced that it is expanding to scooter sharing.
+Long-distance ridesharing startup BlaBlaCar announced that it is expanding to scooter sharing.
 But the company isn’t going to operate its own fleet of scooters.
 Instead, BlaBlaCar is partnering with Voi, a European e-scooter service that has raised $136 million over multiple rounds.

-Voi operates in dozens of European cities including Paris, Marseille and Lyon.
+Voi operates in dozens of European cities, including Paris, Marseille and Lyon.
 Over the next few weeks, Voi scooters will feature three different brands — Voi, BlaBlaCar and BlaBla Ride.

 Existing Voi members will still be able to use the Voi app.
 But BlaBlaCar also plans to launch its own app, BlaBla Ride.
 Existing BlaBlaCar users will be able to log in with their BlaBlaCar accounts.